 Legal Aid is available for MIAM attendance and for mediation for those who are eligible.
-Parties can check whether they are eligible at www.gov.uk/check-legal-aid

 A mediator with a Legal Aid Agency (LAA) contract is able to undertake the eligibility assessment.
 The LAA will cover the costs of both parties to attend a MIAM if one party is eligible.
 This encourages anyone who is not eligible for Legal Aid to find out about family mediation.